parsehex/AI-Quest/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details
+This project is licensed under the AGPL License - see the [LICENSE](./LICENSE) file for details